-My mother, Evelyn, "Grandma Evie" or "Grandma E" to her grandchildren, says that though she based her chicken soup on her mother's recipe, she made it better. she once told me that a little old Jewish lady she met in a butcher shop told her to put a sweet potato into the soup and she did that ever since.
+My mother, Evelyn, "Grandma Evie" or "Grandma E" to her grandchildren, used to say that though she based her chicken soup on her mother's recipe, she made it better.
+She once told me that a little old Jewish lady she met in a butcher shop told her to put a sweet potato into the soup and she did that ever since.
 My older sister used to make this soup and my brother's wife makes a version as well.
 My mother was a great cook, but other than very '70's foods like green bean casserole and jello mold, really excelled at the Jewish cooking she grew up with.
 I don't make too many of her specialties any more because they can be very heavy, but this one I hope my children will carry on. —healthierkitchen

 8 - 12

 cut up chicken parts (I like to use Kosher for this as it's been salted and soaked)

 carrots, peeled and cut in two or three approximately equal lengths

 celery, trimmed, cleaned and halved as with carrots

 "Jewish bouquet garni" - a large handful of parsley, stems and all, a large handful of dill, and 10 - 12 black peppercorns wrapped in muslin and tied with kitchen string.